Optimal Shrinkage of Eigenvalues in the Spiked Covariance Model: Decomposable Loss Functions

-In other words, evaluating $L_p$ reduces to evaluating $L_2$ on specific matrices $A$ and $B$, and we may ignore the last $p-2$ coordinates completely.
-We have proved: \begin{lemma} Consider an orthogonally invariant loss function, $L_p$, which is sum- or max-decomposable.
-Assume that the population covariance $\Sigma_{n,p}$ and nonlinearity $\eta$ satisfy the assumptions of Lemma \ref{cor-jointBlock}.
-When $\eta(\lambda_i)=1$ for $i > 1$,
+Clearly, such loss functions can exploit the simultaneous block diagonalization of Lemma \ref{jointBlock-perlim}.
+Indeed, \begin{lemma} Consider an orthogonally invariant loss function, $L_p$, which is sum- or max-decomposable.
+Suppose that $\Sigma$ and $\hat \Sigma$ satisfy (\ref{eq:specSigma}) and (\ref{eq:specSigmaHat}) respectively.
+Then